tc39/notes/es8/2017-11/nov-28.md

 BFS: There was a PR against Node that was seeking to do this.
 It was one route towards providing Babel like named exports from CJS

-AKN: I'm glad this has landed I dont think we should do a TopLevelModuleEvaluationJob - I dont think it really does anything.
+AK: I'm glad this has landed I dont think we should do a TopLevelModuleEvaluationJob - I dont think it really does anything.
 Concrete html implementation of the loader does not use TopLevelModuleEvaluationJob.

 BFS: Node does the same

-AKN: I don't think its reasonable to add normative text to the spec
+AK: I don't think its reasonable to add normative text to the spec

 DH: Bradley's  instinct here is good, we have to know what we can reasonably say.
 How do we specify this invariant?
 We can add English language invariants, they are in the spec already for example Array.prototype.sort.
 I want to point out we have discussed this exact topic at some length.
 In Portland a few years ago we did this.
 We landed on semantics where async execution of subgraphs are possible but only if they follow the ordering.
 The goal is to allow browsers to fetch modules and evaluate them as they come available while still respect ordering.
 In reality its a meek optimisation.
 Serious webapps will use offline transformations, not modules.
 The optimisations are useful for small to medium apps but don't scale to big apps.
 Maintaining ordering invariance is worthwhile.